-Supplemental Balance Sheet 202 2/12/31 2021/12/31 Account Classification Assets Operating lease right-of-use assets \$ 2,219 \$ 2,612 Operating lease right-of-use assets Finance lease right-of-use assets 38 33 Property, plant and equipment, net Total leased assets \$ 2,257 \$ 2,645 Liabilities Current Operating lease liabilities \$ 448 \$ 508 Accounts payable and other current liabilities Finance lease liabilities 5 3 Accounts payable and other current liabilities Non-current Operating lease liabilities 1,906 2,286 Non-current operating lease liabilities Finance lease liabilities 42 40 Non-current finance lease liabilities Total lease liabilities \$ 2,401 \$ 2,837

-Summary of Lease Cost 2022 2021 2020 Account Classification Operating lease cost \$ 564 \$ 564 \$ 496 Occupancy and other operating expenses, G&A or Franchise expenses Finance lease cost Amortization of leased assets Interest on lease 4 3 2 Occupancy and other operating expenses liabilities 2 2 2 Interest expense, net Variable lease cost (a) 303 346 262 Occupancy and other operating expenses or Franchise expenses Short-term lease cost 12 9 10 Occupancy and other operating expenses or G&A Sublease income (23) (26) (24) Franchise fees and income or Other revenues Total lease cost \$ 862 \$ 898 \$ 748
+Supplemental Balance Sheet 2022/12/31 20 021/12/31 Account Classification Assets Operating lease right-of-use assets \$ 2,219 \$ 2,612 Operating lease right-of-use assets Finance lease right-of-use assets 38 33 Property, plant and equipment, net Total leased assets 2,257 \$ 2,645 Liabilities Current Operating lease liabilities \$ \$ Accounts payable and other current liabilities Finance lease liabilities 5 3 Accounts payable and other current liabilities Non-current Operating lease liabilities 1,906 Non-current operating lease liabilities Finance lease liabilities 42 40 Non-current finance lease liabilities Total lease liabilities 2,401 \$ 2,837 Summary of Lease Cost 2022 2021 Account Classification Operating lease cost \$ 5 564 \$ 564 Occupancy and other operating expenses, G&A or Franchise expenses Finance lease cost · Amortization of leased assets 4 3 Occupancy and other operating expenses Interest on lease liabilities 2 2 Interest expense, net Variable lease cost ^(a) 303 346 Occupancy and other operating expenses or Franchise expenses Short-term lease cost 12 9 Occupancy and other operating expenses or G&A Sublease income (23) (26) Franchise fees and income or Other revenues Total lease cost 862 \$ 898

-(a) The Company was granted \$39 million, \$12 million and \$36 million in lease concessions from landlords related to the effects of the COVID-19 pandemic for the years ended December 31, 2022, 2021 and 2020, respectively.
+(a) The Company was granted \$39 million and \$12 million in lease concessions from landlords related to the effects of the COVID-19 pandemic for the years ended December 31, 2022 and 2021, respectively.
 The lease concessions were primarily in the form of rent reduction over the period of time when the Company's restaurant business was adversely impacted.
 The Company applied the interpretive guidance in a FASB staff question-and-answer document issued in April 2020 and elected: (1) not to evaluate whether a concession received in response to the COVID-19 pandemic is a lease modification and (2) to assume such concession was contemplated as part of the existing lease contract with no contract modification.
 Such concession was recognized as negative variable lease cost in the period the concession was granted.

-Supplemental Cash Flow Information 2022 2021 2020 Cash paid for amounts included in the measurement of lease liabilities: Operating cash flows from operating leases \$ 549 \$ 573 \$ 493 Operating cash flows from finance leases Ŷ 2 2 2 Financing cash flows from finance leases 4 2 2 Right-of-use assets obtained in exchange for new lease liabilities (b) : Operating leases \$ 191 \$ 541 \$ 337 Finance leases 10 11 2 or ROU assets due to modification or other reassessment events, which resulted in a decrease of \$143 million, \$5 million and \$19 million in lease liabilities for the years ended December 31, 2022, 2021 and 2020, respectively.
+Supplemental Cash Flow Information 2022 2021

+Cash paid for amounts included in the measurement of lease liabilities:

+Operating cash flows from operating leases \$ 549 \$ 573

+Operating cash flows from finance leases 2 2

+Financing cash flows from finance leases 4 2

+Right-of-use assets obtained in exchange for new lease liabilities ^(b) :

+Operating leases \$ 191 \$ 541

+Finance leases 10 11

-(b) This supplemental non-cash disclosure for ROU obtained in exchange for new lease liabilities includes an increase in lease liabilities associated with obtaining new ROU assets of \$344 million, \$557 million and \$358 million for the years ended December 31, 2022, 2021 and 2020, respectively, as well as adjustments to lease liabilities
+(b) This supplemental non-cash disclosure for ROU obtained in exchange for new lease liabilities includes an increase in lease liabilities associated with obtaining new ROU assets of \$344 million and \$557 million for the years ended December 31, 2022 and 2021, respectively, as well as adjustments to lease liabilities or ROU assets due to modification or other reassessment events, which resulted in a decrease of \$143 million and \$5 million in lease liabilities for the years ended December 31, 2022 and 2021, respectively.